PaulSamways/site/resume/index.md

   </a>
 </div>

-## Résumé
+## Paul Samways &mdash; Résumé

+_Email: paul@paulsamways.com_

+_Mobile: 0434 919 877_

+_Address: PO Box 522, Kippax, ACT, 2615_

+### Overview

-Passionate software developer with 8 years commercial experience writing Windows, Linux and web applications.
+I am a passionate software developer with 8 years commercial experience writing applications for Windows, Linux and the web.

-Strong advocate of self-education; that we should be continuously pushing ourselves to learn new ideas and concepts, but also looking back and understanding the work that has been done before us.
+I am a strong advocate of self-education and believe in continuously pushing myself to learn new ideas and concepts, but also value looking back and understanding the work that has come before.

-Take pride in writing code that is clean, simple &mdash; elegant, but also be pragmatic and understand that sometimes there are trade-offs that need to be made.
+I take pride in writing code that is clean, simple &mdash; elegant, but also pragmatic.

 ### Area of Interest

 #### Functional Programming

-The current status quo of programming with side-effects, is causing the systems we design to be overly complex and because of this, we are loosing our ability to reason about the code we write.
-It is with this fact, that I believe functional programming is where we, as an industry, need to be focusing in order to improve the quality of the systems we build.
+Side-effect based programming, such as object orientation, leads the systems we design to be overly complex.
+As the volume and scope of software increases, we are losing the ability to reason about the code that we write.
+I believe that functional programming allows us to construct solutions to complex problems out of components that we can reason about, and is where we, as an industry, need to focus.

-Up until recently I have focused on writing code in Clojure, while not a pure functional language, has given me experience writing in a functional style.
-It is with this experience, that I wish to continue my journey into the world of functional programming and truly master a pure functional language, such as Haskell.
+Working in Clojure, while not a pure functional language, has given me experience writing in a functional style.
+I wish to continue my journey into the world of functional programming and truly master a pure functional language, such as Haskell.

 ### Proficiency

 * Programming Languages - C# 4.0 (8)*, Javascript (7), Go (7), Clojure (6), Java (5), Delphi (4), Python (4), Bash (4), Ruby (4), C (3), Racket (1), Haskell (.5)
-* Programming Concepts - Object-Orientated (7), Functional (3), Concurrency (5), Distributed (4)
 * Web Technologies - HTML 5 (7), CSS (7), DOM API (5)
 * Web Frameworks - JQuery (8), AngularJS (6), Bootstrap (7), LoDash/Underscore (7)
 * Database - Microsoft SQL Server (6), PostgreSQL (6), SQLite (5), CouchDB (3), MongoDB (3)